VA Construction Loans for Veterans — Available in All 50 States

 Builders benefit from VIP services, including:

+If already own the land, you are also eligible for VA One-time Close Construction Loan.
 If the lot is owned free and clear, equity may count as part of the veteran’s investment.
 If the lot has a lien, it can be paid off as part of the loan.

 The construction term is determined by the builder and must include a commitment to complete the home within the specified timeline to ensure the loan modification occurs on time.